AndronacheAndrei98/docker_test/solutions/day1/task1.md

 ```

 ## Lessons Learned
-You should always check the validity of Dockerfiles, meaning that all "parts" should be there.
+You should always check the validity of Dockerfiles before thinking of more "advanced" issues.
+Basically all "parts" should be there.